-At the beginning of each academic year, it is the responsibility of each academic unit to ensure that the most up-to-date version of the Strategic Assessment Plan is on file with the Associate Dean of the Curriculum.
-If a more up-to-date version of the Strategic Assessment Plan needs to be turned in, please submit it electronically to assessment@iwu.edu.
+At the beginning of each academic year, it is the responsibility of each academic unit to ensure that the most up-to-date version of the Strategic Assessment Plan is on file with the Institutional Effectiveness Specialist.
+If a more up-to-date version of the Strategic Assessment Plan needs to be completed, please submit it electronically to assessment@iwu.edu.